ShentoBento/Velvet-Pro-PCB-Firmware/VIA Source Code/README.md

 ## After flashing

 Go to [usevia.app](https://usevia.app) in a Chromium-based browser (Chrome, Edge, Brave — Firefox and Safari don't support the WebHID connection VIA needs).
-Velvet Pro isn't in VIA's official keyboard database, so there's one extra one-time step before it's recognized:
+This firmware isn't in VIA's official keyboard database, so there's one extra one-time step before it's recognized:

 1. Click the gear icon (Settings) → toggle **Show Design Tab** on.
 2. Go to the Design tab (brush icon) → **Load Draft Definition** → select `velvet_pro_via.json` (included in this repo).